Matt Roloff Reunites With ‘Little People, Big World’ Family After Spending Thanksgiving With Girlfriend

 Unfortunately, Matt’s Thanksgiving vacation didn’t sit well with many Little People, Big World fans, who slammed the reality star for choosing his new love over his family, as previously reported by Inquisitr.
 However, Matt did hint in his FB post that all is well with his family and his ex-wife.
 In fact, he stated that Amy Roloff even helped him “get the financials all wrapped up early” so he could leave.

-Matt and Amy shocked the LPBW community when they split in 2015 after almost thirty years of marriage.
+Matt and Amy shocked the LPBW community when they split in 2015 after almost 30 years of marriage.
 Despite their rocky divorce, the two promised to remain amicable for the sake of their four children–Zach, Jeremy, Molly, and Jacob–and their joint business.
-To this day, the ex-couple still run the Roloff Farms as business partners.
+To this day, the ex-couple still run Roloff Farms as business partners.
 Moreover, the two have both moved on with their personal lives.
 Matt has Caryn, while Amy has also found a new love in Chris Marek.

-Despite Matt and Amy’s divorce, the Roloffs remain close especially with the new additions to their family–Zach’s and Jeremy’s babies, Jackson and Ember Jean.
+Despite Matt and Amy’s divorce, the Roloffs remain close, especially with the new additions to their family–Zach and Jeremy’s babies, Jackson and Ember Jean.
 Little People, Big World fans will get to see the family’s new dynamics when the show airs its new season next year.

 [Featured Image by Matt Roloff/Facebook]